skittleguy/Gwater2-But-More-Values/README.md

 > [!CAUTION]
 > Although Linux builds successfully, it throws errors during runtime, which I do not know how to fix. (pls help)\
 > See https://github.com/meetric1/gwater2/issues/1 for more information

+### Shader Compilation
+Custom shaders were created in HLSL (`./binary/src/shaders/hlsl`), and were compiled using [ShaderCompile](https://github.com/SCell555/ShaderCompile).

+Documentation on how to compile them can be found here: https://developer.valvesoftware.com/wiki/Shader_Authoring

 # Credits
 ```